xmos/sw_usb_audio/app_usb_aud_l1_ios/doc/sw_guide/custom_defines.rst

   * Change the ``ACCESSORY_MODEL_NUMBER`` define to accurately reflect the model number of the accessory.

-Note: the USB device and configuration descriptors will automatically be configured to match the various configuration defines set (channel count etc).
+Note: The USB device and configuration descriptors will automatically be configured to match the various configuration defines set (channel count etc).

 .. list-table::
    :header-rows: 1